lacework/terraform-gcp-audit-log/README.md

 Terraform module for configuring an integration with Google Cloud Platform Organizations and Projects for Audit Logs analysis.

-_**Note:** When `use_existing_service_account` is set to true, the required roles must be added manually.
-Depending on the integration type this may be at Project or Organization level._

 ## Required Roles
 ```
 roles/storage.objectViewer